raspberrypilearning/dress-for-the-weather/en/step_6.md

 rain = weather.get_rain()['all']
 --- /code ---

-Run this code and see what happens, with different days and places.
+Run this code and see what happens with different days and places.
 --- /task ---

 Did you get an error when you ran the code?